-- (1) This rule sets out some minimum requirements that are to apply in relation to the terms and conditions of market retail contracts (other than a prepayment meter market retail contract). - (2) A retailer must set out in a market retail contract with a small customer all tariffs and charges payable by the customer. - (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer. - (4) The notice must be given as soon as practicable, and in any event no later than the customer's next bill. - (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied.
+- (1) This rule sets out some minimum requirements that are to apply in relation to the terms and conditions of market retail contracts (other than a prepayment meter market retail contract). - (2) A retailer must set out in a market retail contract with a small customer all tariffs and charges payable by the customer. - (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer. - (4) The notice must: - (a) be given at least five business days before the variation in the tariffs and charges are to apply to the customer; and - (b) be delivered by the customer's preferred form of communication where this has been communicated to the retailer, or otherwise by the same method as that used for delivery of the customer's bill.